semaphoreci/docs/docs/faq/faq.md

   <summary>Click for details</summary>
   <p>

 The main reason for this behavior is differences in the stacks.
-As a first step, ensure the same versions of languages, services, tools and frameworks such as Selenium, browser drivers, Capybara, Cypress are used both locally and in the CI environment.
+As a first step, ensure that the same versions of languages, services, tools, and frameworks such as Selenium, browser drivers, Capybara, Cypress are used both locally and in the CI environment.
-To achieve this make use of <a href="https://docs.semaphoreci.com/ci-cd-environment/sem-service-managing-databases-and-services-on-linux/">sem-service</a>
-, <a href="https://docs.semaphoreci.com/ci-cd-environment/sem-version-managing-language-versions-on-linux/">sem-version</a> and also the operating systems' package manager.
+To achieve this, use <a href="https://docs.semaphoreci.com/ci-cd-environment/sem-service-managing-databases-and-services-on-linux/">sem-service</a>, <a href="https://docs.semaphoreci.com/ci-cd-environment/sem-version-managing-language-versions-on-linux/">sem-version</a>, and the operating systems' package manager.
 Environment variables can also lead to unexpected behaviors, for instance, Semaphore 2.0 will set <code>CI=true</code> by default.

   </p>

 <p>
-If you are using Docker containers when performing the tests, in some cases it's possible that while the command itself runs instantly the process will not be completely started, leading to certain endpoints not being available.
-Using <code>sleep 10</code> or a larger value can help in this scenario.
+If you are using Docker containers when performing tests, it's possible that, while the command itself runs instantly, the process will not be completely started, leading to certain endpoints not being available.
+Using a minimum <code>sleep 10</code> can help in this scenario.
-Cypress has the <a href="https://docs.cypress.io/guides/continuous-integration/introduction.html#Boot-your-server">wait-on module</a> that provides a similar functionality.
+Cypress has a <a href="https://docs.cypress.io/guides/continuous-integration/introduction.html#Boot-your-server">wait-on module</a> that provides similar functionality.

 </p>
-Finally, when tests have different outcomes between reruns using the same commit or in an <a href="https://docs.semaphoreci.com/essentials/debugging-with-ssh-access/">SSH session</a>
-then this is a case of flaky tests.
-The following articles should help in this regard:
+Finally, when tests have different outcomes between reruns, using the same commit or in an <a href="https://docs.semaphoreci.com/essentials/debugging-with-ssh-access/">SSH session</a>, then this is a case of flaky tests.
+The following articles should be of help:
 <br>
 <a href="https://semaphoreci.com/community/tutorials/how-to-deal-with-and-eliminate-flaky-tests">https://semaphoreci.com/community/tutorials/how-to-deal-with-and-eliminate-flaky-tests</a>
 <br>